 Here are some examples of sheet metal fabrication:

 Stamping is a process that places flat sheet metal in either blank or coil form into a stamping press where a tool and die surface forms the metal into a net shape.
-It is a cost effective and fast way for large scale manufacturing.
+It is a cost-effective and fast way for large-scale manufacturing.

-Metal stamping is commonly used in manufacturing components within automotive, medical, and aerospace industries, amongst others.
+Metal stamping is commonly used in manufacturing components within the automotive, medical, and aerospace industries, amongst others.
 The demand for metal stamping is growing as the demand for complex parts to be manufactured at a fast pace in mass is evolving with the development of global markets.

 By programming the machines or using computer controls, the stamping process can achieve high precision and repeatability.
 In addition, electrical discharge machining (EDM) and computer-aided design (CAD) programs are commonly used to guarantee accuracy.

-Injection molding is a great choice when manufacturing at high volumes, for instance mass-production where the same piece is being produced multiple times in sequence.
+Injection molding is a great choice when manufacturing at high volumes, for instance, mass-production where the same piece is being produced multiple times in sequence.

 One of the main reasons people choose injection molding is the ease to scale production from low quantities to mass production.
-Although the initial cost can be quite high, the price per unit drops considerably and makes high volumes very cost efficient.
+Although the initial cost can be quite high, the price per unit drops considerably and makes high volumes very cost-efficient.

 Meanwhile, there also exist some limitations of injection molding, including: